Ganzzi/Data-Structures-Algorithms/README.md

    - Linked Vector: A linked vector is a dynamic data structure that combines the flexibility of a linked list with the random access capabilities of an array.
 It provides efficient insertion, removal, and access operations, making it suitable for scenarios where the size of the data fluctuates frequently.
 Linked vectors offer a balance between flexibility and performance, making them ideal for applications with unpredictable data sizes.

 6. Recursion:
+   * Recursion: Involves a function calling itself to solve a problem, it breaks the problem into small instances and includes a base case to terminate the recursion.
+   * Tail Recursion: A special form of recursion that processes the current result of operation as a parameter for the next recursive call, ensure reducion of memory consumption on the stack.
+   * Dynamic Programming: A technique used to solve problems by breaking them down into simpler subproblems and storing the results of these subproblems to avoid redundant computations.
+It can be implemented using either a bottom-up (iterative) or top-down (memorization) approach.

    - Sum of number: Calculate the sum of numbers using recursion and tail recursion approach.
    - Number to string: Convert a number to a string representation in a given base.
    - Tower of hanoi puzzle: simulate the "Tower of hanoi" puzzle that need to move a number of disks from a peg to another one.